nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list all tags
+2. AddressBook shows a list of existing tags
+3. User provides the index of the tag they want to edit
+4. AddressBook prompts for the new tag name
+5. User enters the new tag
+6. AddressBook previews the operation and asks for confirmation
+7. User confirms operation
+8. AddressBook updates the tag and all tagged persons <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+The given tag name already exists or is empty

+> 5a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 4

+7a.
+User chooses to cancel the operation <br>
+  Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.